 \subsection{Knowledge Selection}

-We first assessed the ability of our proposed framework to predict the salient knowledge chosen by human annotators given the dialogue history.
-The result can inform us the feasibility of explicitly separating knowledge selection from the full generation task and choosing the best model to use in our two-phase framework.
-Meanwhile, separating this task could increase the interpretability of the whole framework by explicitly identifying the knowledge entity and relation that trigger the generation of the follow-up question.
-We compared the two proposed baseline models, \textbf{attention-based} and \textbf{MLP-based}, and see how well they interact with different types of knowledge embedding, including TransE \citep{NIPS2013_1cecc7a7}, TransR \citep{lin2015learning} and TransD \citep{ji2015knowledge}.
+We first assessed our model's prediction of the salient knowledge chosen by humans given the dialogue history.
+The result can inform us of the feasibility of explicitly separating knowledge selection from the full task and choosing the best model to use in our two-staged framework.
+Meanwhile, separating this task could increase the interpretability of the whole framework by explicitly identifying the knowledge entity and relation that steer the follow-up question generation.
+We compared the two proposed baseline models, attention-based and MLP-based, and examined how well they interact with different types of knowledge embedding, including TransE \citep{NIPS2013_1cecc7a7}, TransR \citep{lin2015learning} and TransD \citep{ji2015knowledge}.

-Table \ref{selection_result} shows the results of recall$@$k of the selection models.
-We can see that \textbf{MLP-based} models generally perform better than \textbf{attention-based} models for both selection tasks, and the \textbf{MLP-based} model with TransR reaches the best performance with $0.654$ recall$@$1 score on entity selection and $0.302$ recall$@$1 score on relation selection.
-Based on this, we decided to use the best performing model reported here, \textbf{MLP-based} with TransR, for our two-phase framework in the full follow-up question generation task.
+Tab. \ref{selection_result} shows the results of recall$@$k of the selection models.
+MLP-based models generally perform better than attention-based models for both selection tasks, and the MLP-based model with TransR reached the best performance with $0.654$ recall$@$1 score on entity selection and $0.302$ recall$@$1 score on relation selection.
+Based on this, we decided to use the best-performing model, MLP-based with TransR, in the whole framework.